Are you still repaying FFEL loans? If you have student loan debt from loans received before 2010, there’s a good chance you have an FFEL.

 Lower your student loan payments through the Extended Repayment Plan

-One way to reduce student loan payments on FFEL loans is applying for the Extended Repayment Plan.
+One way to reduce student loan payments on FFEL loans is by applying for the Extended Repayment Plan.
 Loan payments in the Extended Repayment Plan are spread out over 25 years.
 You also can choose between two types of payments: fixed or graduated monthly payments.

 Extended Fixed monthly payments would stay the same amount for the life of your loan.
 Extended Graduated monthly payments would start lower and the amount would increase every 2 years for the life of the loan.